 It is found 1 dialogue by Americans and 18 dialogues by Japanese in "The Last Samurai" movie which belong to OfR strategies.
 The American character that produces the strategy is A (Algren Nathan), 1 dialogue.
-While, the Japanese that produce such strategy are:, B (Katsumoto) produces 10 dialogues, G (Taka) produces 2 dialogues, 4 dialogues produced by H (Omura), 1 dialogue produced by K (Emperor).
+While, the Japanese that produce such strategy are:, B (Katsumoto) produces 10 dialogues, G (Taka) produces 2 dialogues, 4 dialogues produced by H (Omura), 1 dialogue produced by E (Ujio) and 1 dialogue produced by K (Emperor).

-"Mr. Graham, I need a drink."
+"101.
+Graham, I need a drink."